Stella Quimbo: Elections

 On November 30, 2018, Quimbo filed to run for representative in Marikina's second district under the Liberal Party to succeed her husband, Miro Quimbo, who had held the seat since 2010.
 In the May 9, 2019, election, Quimbo easily won the seat, defeating former representative Eugene de Vera and independent Mauro Arce.

-Following the election, de Vera contested Quimbo's eligibility for the position in a quo warranto petition before the House of Representatives Electoral Tribunal (HRET), citing the Philippine Competition Act, which prohibited former commissioners of the PCC to run for public office during their tenure and the two-year period following the end of their tenure.
+Following the election, de Vera contested Quimbo's eligibility for the position in a quo warranto petition before the House of Representatives Electoral Tribunal, citing the Philippine Competition Act, which prohibited former commissioners of the PCC to run for public office during their tenure and the two-year period following the end of their tenure.
 Beng Sardillo, Quimbo's legal counsel, derided the petition as self-serving and erroneous.

 In 2022, Quimbo was reelected to a second term, defeating her closest opponent, former mayor Del de Guzman.

 Tenure

+As a representative, Quimbo was described as having a strict mentality and a volatile office environment.
 In the 18th Congress, Quimbo was a member of a technical working group tasked to study the franchise renewal of ABS-CBN, the largest broadcaster in the Philippines.
 She was the lone dissenter against the decision of two other members, representatives Pablo John Garcia and Xavier Jesus Romuald, to disapprove the application of ABS-CBN for another franchise.

-In the 19th Congress, Quimbo served as a vice chairperson of the Committee on Appropriations.
-As a representative, she has been described as having a strict mentality and a volatile office environment.
+In the 19th Congress, Quimbo served as a vice chairperson of the House Committee on Appropriations.

-In September 2023, Quimbo's support of the Maharlika Wealth Fund and defense of Vice President Sara Duterte's use of confidential and intelligence funds (CIF) for her office and the Department of Education resulted in calls to sanction Quimbo as a member of the Liberal Party.
+In September 2023, Quimbo's support of the Maharlika Wealth Fund and defense of Vice President Sara Duterte's use of confidential and intelligence funds for her office and the Department of Education resulted in calls to sanction Quimbo as a member of the Liberal Party.
 In response, party president Edcel Lagman confirmed that Quimbo will not receive sanctions for her positions, emphasizing the party's tradition of recognizing the "freedom of expression and dissent" of its members.

 In August 2024, Quimbo was embroiled in a dispute with Duterte over the passage of funds for the Office of the Vice President.
 The same month, Quimbo left the Liberal Party and took oath as a member of Lakas–CMD.
 In October 2024, Quimbo and Representative Nica Co jointly filed an ethics complaint against Representative Wilbert T. Lee, anchored on alleged threats and acts of aggression during the 2025 budget hearing with the House Committee on Ethics and Privileges.

-On January 13, 2025, Quimbo was appointed as acting chairperson of the House Committee on Appropriations after Representative Elizaldy Co stepped down from the post due to health concerns.
+Following the resignation of Duterte as secretary of education, Quimbo was considered as a possible successor.

+Following the ouster of Zaldy Co as chair of the House Committee on Appropriations in January 2025, Quimbo assumed the role as an officer in charge in her capacity as the committee's senior vice chairperson.
 On February 6, Quimbo signed the impeachment complaint against Vice President Sara Duterte.